The required version of Centreon software for compatibility with Centreon MAP is as follows:

 |Tomcat||7 (installed automatically)|

-Else you can use any other GNU/Linux operating system as long as you can install MariaDB, Java and Tomcat 7 minimum.
+Alternatively, can use any other GNU/Linux operating system provided you install MariaDB, Java and Tomcat 7, as a minimum requirement.

-The Centreon Map web client is compatible with the following list of web browser:
+The Centreon MAP Web Client is compatible with the following web browsers:

 - Firefox (latest version)

 Resolution must be at least 1280 x 768.

 - 4 GB of RAM minimum, 8 GB advised (mandatory for 10,000 or more services)

 - Resolution must be at least 1280 x 768.

 - Desktop Client is not compatible with Microsoft Windows Server.